amputator84/sd_telegram/README.md

 4. Ability to send everything with one command with settings
 5. Preloading photos when waiting for a long time so that you can skip
 6. Progress in script
+7. Translator capable of translating up to 4000 characters and detecting the language

 **TNX**
 [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)